 If you have several partitions created on your hard drive, repeat the whole process till you cleaned all the partitions.

 - ✔️Best for: Experienced Windows users

-Windows 11/10 offers users a built-in disk management tool to create, delete, extend, shrink, and format partitions.
+Windows 11/10 offers users a built-in disk management tool to create, format, extend, shrink, and delete partition.
 Here are the steps to format hard drive partition using Disk Management:

 Step 1.
 Right-click on Windows icon and select "Disk Management".